HarshalShisode/api/README.md

 ## Contributing

 If you would like to contribute to this project, please open an issue or create a pull request.
 We welcome contributions and feedback.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README.md to provide more specific information about your project and any additional features or usage guidelines.